SymfonyCasts/api-platform/sfcasts/ep3-custom-data/set-via-listener.md

 So to see if this is working, go over and I'm going to go back to AP /API /user that JSON LD and got it is me true.
 Oh, didn't mean to do that.
 I think I went backwards.
-What just happened well done right now, this means that we're going to be setting the ismy field for the current user, but purposely not setting it for all other users.
-So actually now in the user class, I'm going to default is me to false mean that, Hey, if we did not set this, it simply means that it must mean that we are not actually that user.
+What just happened well done right now, this means that we're going to be setting the `$isMe` field for the current user, but purposely not setting it for all other users.
+So actually now in the user class, I'm going to default `$isMe` to `false` mean that, Hey, if we did not set this, it simply means that it must mean that we are not actually that user.
 And then down here in the get is me.
-This logic exception is no longer needed.
+This `LogicException` is no longer needed.
 All right.
 So let's try this.
 I'll actually go over and refresh my end point.

 Perfect.
 You can see as me as true on the individual end point.
 And if I refresh the